Martha Zoller

-Martha Mitchell Zoller (born August 23, 1959) is a columnist, media personality, author, and former Republican candidate for the United States House of Representatives in 2012.
+Martha Mitchell Zoller (August 23, 1959 – June 22, 2026) was an American columnist, media personality, author and Republican candidate for the United States House of Representatives in 2012.

-Biography
+Background

 Born on August 23, 1959, to Frank and Juanita Mitchell (née Roof), Martha Zoller's father was a veteran of World War II in Europe and a POW escapee.
 Her mother worked with the Rich's company in downtown Atlanta, Georgia.
 The youngest of four children, Zoller attended Columbia High School in south DeKalb County before going on to graduate from the University of Georgia Grady School in 1979 with a degree in journalism.
-After college, Martha started her career as a corporate buyer for the Rich's company in Atlanta, Georgia.
+After college, Martha started her career as a corporate buyer for Rich's in Atlanta.

-Zoller married Linwood Zoller III on June 2, 1990 and has 4 children and 6 grand children.
+Zoller married Linwood Zoller III on June 2, 1990, and had four children and six grandchildren.
+She died on June 22, 2026, at the age of 66, one week after suffering a stress-related heart attack.

 Broadcasting

-Zoller began broadcasting in 1994 as co-host of the Mid-Day program on WDUN AM 550 in Gainesville after being a regular caller to the station.
-Her first call was prompted by Hillary Clinton's lament that "she could have stayed at home and baked cookies."
-Her show had an un-abashed conservative focus, as was made clear following the 2006 live broadcast of her show from the White House lawn when she said of the White House administration "You know, what I say is, use me!".

-According to her website Zoller makes regular appearances on Fox 5 Atlanta's The Georgia Gang and frequent guest appearances on cable channels such as CNN, Fox News, and MSNBC, on programs including TalkBack Live, Hannity & Colmes, and Larry King Live, and Zoller-penned opinion pieces have been published in the Atlanta Journal-Constitution.
-Zoller was named one of Talkers magazine’s 'Heavy Hundred' talk shows in America in 2005, 2006, 2007 and 2009, and claims on her website to have been named to the 2005 Georgia Trend Magazine "Most Important Media People" list and the 2005 and 2006 James Magazine "Most Influential Georgians" lists.
+Zoller began broadcasting in 1994 as co-host of the conservative Mid-Day program on WDUN AM 550 in Gainesville after being a regular caller to the station, and additionally made television appearances on Fox 5 Atlanta's The Georgia Gang and frequent guest appearances on cable channels such as CNN, Fox News, and MSNBC, on programs including TalkBack Live, Hannity & Colmes, and Larry King Live.
+Zoller also penned opinion pieces which were published in the Atlanta Journal-Constitution.
+Zoller's program was named as one of Talkers Magazines "Heavy Hundred" talk shows in America in 2005, 2006, 2007, and 2009.

-In 2008, The Martha Zoller Show, originating from North Georgia's News-Talk station FM 103.7 WXKT which served the Gainesville metropolitan area, Maysville, and Athens, was syndicated statewide on the Georgia News Network until she ended her show to run for Congress.
+In 2008, The Martha Zoller Show, originating from North Georgia's newstalk station FM 103.7 WXKT, was syndicated statewide on the Georgia News Network until she ended her show to run for Congress.